Beginning Ukulele Books Reviews for 7 popular books

 In terms of ukulele music, strumming chords cover two elements – harmony and rhythm.
 Fingerpicking melodies one note at a time also covers two elements – melody and rhythm.

-What Criteria Did We Use to Review These 7 Ukulele Beginner Books?
+What Criteria Did We Use in These 7 beginning Ukulele Book reviews?

-We will answer the following questions for each book:
+We will answer the following questions for each book in our beginning ukulele book reviews:

 - How does it teach chords?